Ship-Submarine Recycling Program: Future salvage work

 By the end of 2005, 195 nuclear submarines had been ordered or built in the US (including the NR-1 Deep Submergence Craft and Virginia, but none of the later Virginia class).
 The last of the regular Sturgeon attack boats, L. Mendel Rivers, was decommissioned in 2001, and Parche, a highly modified Sturgeon, was decommissioned in 2004.
 The last of the initial "41 for Freedom" fleet ballistic missile (FBM) submarines, Kamehameha, was decommissioned in 2002.
 Decommissioning of the Los Angeles boats began in 1995 with Baton Rouge.
 Additionally, a handful of nuclear-powered cruisers have entered the program, and their dismantling is ongoing.
 The first aircraft carrier due for decommissioning that would enter the SRP is planned to be Enterprise, which was withdrawn in 2013.
 Unlike the disposal of other nuclear powered surface ships, all of which have been recycled at the Puget Sound Naval Shipyard and Intermediate Maintenance Facility, the Navy is looking at other, commercial or private sector options for Enterprise in an effort to reduce both the cost of the work and the time taken to dismantle such a large vessel, as well as negating the difficulty of towing the hulk all the way from Newport News, where it is stored, to Puget Sound.
+Enterprise will be used as the pilot project to look at the disposal of nuclear-powered aircraft carriers, with the lessons learned from the ship's eventual scrapping to be incorporated into the plans for the upcoming disposal of the first Nimitz-class ships.
+To this end, in 2024, the US Navy established the CVN Inactivation and Disposal Program Office, under the oversight of the Program Executive Office, Aircraft Carriers.

 In December 2020, it was announced that a further nine Los Angeles-class attack submarines, two Ohio-class guided missile submarines, and the aircraft carrier Nimitz would be decommissioned and enter the recycling program by 2026.
+However, in November 2023, a further announcement was made that, owing to delays in both the construction of ships of the Gerald R. Ford class and the Refueling and Complex Overhaul work on the existing Nimitz class ships, the US Navy was looking to extend the service life of Nimitz beyond 2026, and Dwight D. Eisenhower, which was planned to decommission in 2027.

 Hulls waiting or already processed by the recycling program are listed below.